PNG JPG BMP TIFF PPTX

 Aspose.Slides for C++

-API which is a feature-rich, powerful and easy to use document searching API for C++ platform.
+API, a feature-rich and easy-to-use presentation manipulation API for C++.
 You can download its latest version directly, just open

 NuGet